 Many cafe and restaurant owners have faced an unexpected situation: their sales dropped so dramatically that they were unable to pay the rent.
 Negotiation with the landlord is essential for survival, and should be commenced as soon as possible.

 To get the best result, professional help is very important, and the cost will be far less than the loss you could face if you do nothing.
 Let's look at the legal issues involved, and how to work with a lawyer to get the best result.

 What is a lease?
 A lease is an exclusive right to occupy the premises to the exclusion of all others including the landlord subject to the terms of the lease.
 Compare this with a ‘licence’, which grants a non-exclusive right to the premises (eg coffee cart in a building foyer).

 Mandatory Code of Conduct

-The Federal Government has now introduced a Mandatory Code of Conduct to impose a set of good-faith leasing principles for application to commercial tenancies (including retail, office and industrial) between owners/operators/other landlords and tenants.
+The Federal Government introduced a Mandatory Code of Conduct in early 20202, to impose a set of good-faith leasing principles for application to commercial tenancies (including retail, office and industrial) between owners/operators/other landlords and tenants.

 The Code of Conduct applies to commercial tenancies where the business: